infracost/infracost-gh-action/README.md

           INFRACOST_API_KEY: ${{ secrets.INFRACOST_API_KEY }}
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         with:
-          entrypoint: /scripts/ci/diff.sh # Do not change
-          path: plan.json # Do not change
+          path: plan.json # Do not change as this file is generated above
   ```

 3. Send a new pull request to change something in Terraform that costs money; a comment should be posted on the pull request.
 Check the GitHub Actions logs and [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting) if there are issues.